Fan (G)

 Details

-Reference shaft angular speed corresponding to the fan characteristic curve data.
+The reference angular velocity of the shaft corresponding to the fan characteristic curve data.

 Dependencies

-To use this parameter, set the Fan parameterization parameters to `Static pressure and flow rate at reference shaft speed'.
+To use this parameter, set the Fan parameterization parameter to Static pressure and flow rate at reference shaft speed or 1D tabulated data - static pressure vs. flow rate at reference shaft speed.

 |